PDXChinese/pdxchinese.github.io/_pages/communityfund.md

 # How to Donate

 Thank you for your generosity.
-Please make sure to (1) leave your name, email or other contact information, and (2) specify which fund the donation shall go to: Community fund or Victoria Ren Scholarship.
-We will appreciate it if you send us a note to donate@pdxchinese.org.
+Please make sure to (1) leave your name, email or other contact information, and (2) specify which fund the donation shall go to: 【Community fund】 or 【Victoria Ren Scholarship】.
+We will appreciate it if you send us a note to donate@pdxchinese.org after you made the donation.

 Please choose the way for your most convenience: